cpmooney/gitlab-metrics/README.md

 ## ✨ What You'll Use

-Here’s the tech stack powering your GitLab-to-DynamoDB pipeline:
+Here's the tech stack powering your GitLab-to-DynamoDB pipeline:

 * GitLab (Personal Access Token)
 * AWS Lambda